 - Flavored tequilas

-Some of which are worth a try, although they rarely come close the premium achieved in pure tequilas and are not usually 100 percent agave.
+Sure, one or two are fun to try, but they rarely come close to the premium flavors achieved in pure tequilas.
+Also, they are not usually 100 percent agave.